 Making the most out of the most wonderful time of the year can be taxing.
-There’s the gift buying, the travel plan-making, the kid-corralling, the listening to “Jingle Bells” for the 1,000th time while in line buying wrapping paper behind some old woman who doesn’t understand how to insert her debit card correctly.
-Not to mention, you’re trying to get through the Q4 holiday crunch at the office while maintaining unhealthy levels of merriment to ensure that the kids have good holiday memories.
+There’s the gift buying, the travel plan-making, the kid-corralling, the listening to “So This Is Christmas” for the 1,000th time while waiting in line to buy wrapping paper.
+Not to mention, you’re trying to get through the Q4 crunch at worjk while maintaining unhealthy levels of merriment to ensure that the kids have good holiday memories.
 The high stress of the holiday season — some of which we create; some of which others create for us — often results in some spousal arguments related to everything from gift budgeting to holiday plan-making.
+It happens.
 Here are six common issues couples face and the ways in which you can prevent them.

 “This Must Be the Best.
 Holiday.
 Ever.”
 Syndrome

 Call it Clark Griswold syndrome: the feeling that, this year, you must be the merriest person on the block, in the family, in the world so that your kids can have spectacular Christmas memories that match yours.
 The impulse is understandable, but it’s not manageable.

 If you push the holiday train into overdrive, a lot of stress can in your relationship.
 More money is spent, weekends are more demanding, and you risk burning yourselves out.
 If you love the holidays and want to go big, fine.
 Just be sure that you and your partner are on the same page and that you won’t be in the red emotionally and monetarily come January.

 Ask questions like, What are your fondest holiday memories or traditions as a child?
 What would your ideal holiday look like this year?
 Once you have the groundwork for expectations, you and your partner can find a few that you definitely want to hit — even if one involves kicking back and drinking eggnog while wearing reindeer slippers.